 Washington Law on Use of Criminal Records

-Washington is one of the states that provides the most protections for applicants with a criminal record.
-As for arrests, an employer who asks about arrests must consider whether the charges are still pending, have been dismissed, or have led to conviction that would adversely affect the applicant's job performance.
+- Arrests.
+An employer that asks about arrests must consider whether the charges are still pending, have been dismissed, or have led to conviction that would adversely affect the applicant's job performance.
 Employers may consider only arrests that have occurred in the past ten years.

-An employer may make employment decisions based on an applicant’s conviction only if the conviction or the applicant's release from prison occurred within the past ten years and the crime reasonably related to the job duties for the position.
+- Convictions.
+An employer may ask about convictions only if the conviction or the applicant's release from prison occurred within the past ten years and the crime reasonably related to the job duties for the position.